 - Provided specific training and awareness for staff and partners in high-risk areas to address and highlight the requirements of the Modern Slavery Act.

-- Followed our safeguarding policy and process when appropriate.
+- Followed our safeguarding policy and processes when appropriate.

-- Continue to raise awareness of modern slavery and promote the referral mechanisms for employees, suppliers and those in our communities for reporting any concerns around modern slavery.
+- Continue to raise awareness of modern slavery and promote the referral mechanisms (and any changes arising from the Immigration Bill) for employees, suppliers and those in our communities, for reporting any concerns around modern slavery.

 - Refresh the Modern Slavery Tool Kit and share it with employees and partners.

-- Provide training to members on how to identify and report suspected modern slavery.Create a modern slavery procurement guide to help officers understand modern slavery risks during their procurement activities.
+- Publish a modern slavery procurement guide to help officers understand modern slavery risks during their procurement activities.

 5. Undertaking due diligence and managing risk and performance

-We have refreshed our modern slavery action plan which recommits us to continue to tackle modern slavery within our organisation and supply chains.
-We will ensure that progress against the action plan is tracked and that the take up of any learning and development opportunities is closely monitored.
+This statement recommits us to continue to tackle modern slavery within our organisation and supply chains.
+This can be found on our website.
+We will ensure that progress against this statement is tracked and that the take up of any learning and development opportunities is closely monitored.

 The Council is prioritising steps to achieve greater supply chain visibility.
 By increasing the visibility of our supply chains, the council will gain a better understanding of how and where to target our due diligence activity and what measures and goals we will need to set for ourselves in the future.